 Ahmedabad-Mumbai Tejas Express flagged off

 "Work on bullet train is also going on the Mumbai- Ahmedabad route," he said.
-The Tejas Express between Ahmedabad and Mumbai Central will run six days a week except on Thursday.
+The train (82902/82901) will operate on the Ahmedabad- Mumbai route six days a week with Thursday kept as off-day for maintenance activity.

+The fully air-conditioned train has two executive class chair cars, having 56 seats each, and eight chair cars, having capacity of 78 seats each.
+The total carrying capacity of the train is 736 passengers.
+IRCTC will compensate passengers for delays.
+It will provide Rs 100 to each passenger in case delay is more than one hour and Rs 250 if delay exceeds two hours.

-The train will halt at Nadiad, Vadodara, Bharuch, Surat, Vapi and Borivali stations in both directions.
-The train will have AC Chair Car Executive Class and AC Chair Car coaches.
-Meals will be served to passengers by on-board service staff..
+The train will start its journey at Ahmedabad at 06:40 hours and reach Mumbai Central at 13.10 hours with scheduled commercial halts at Nadiad, Vadodara, Bharuch, Surat, Vapi and Borivali stations.
+For the return journey, the train will leave Mumbai Central at 15:40 hours and reach Ahmedabad at 21:55 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)